Gateway to Digital Inclusion

-Digital competency and connectivity are paramount to our mission because seniors who are “unreachable” are at risk in this society.
-Our focus in 2023 will continue to close this access and competence gap.
-Foundational to Gateway’s mission is the new mGAP Smart/TECH© (SS/ST) project, launched in 2022 to empower seniors to utilize the resources available to them by teaching them how to navigate in the virtual world.
+Digital competency and connectivity are paramount to our mission because modern elders who are “unreachable” are at risk in this society.
+Our focus continues to be closing the access and competence gap.
+Foundational to Gateway’s mission is our mGAP Smart/TECH© (SS/ST) project, launched in 2022 to empower seniors to utilize the resources available to them by teaching them how to navigate in the virtual world.

 One-on-One Drop-In Sessions for individualized instruction with GTEAM Coaches: